 Bylaws Committee: This committee at the beginning of each year will review the organization’s current Bylaws to ensure that PGEMW is in alignment with the organization’s mission.

-Nominating Committee: It will be the duty of the Nominating Committee to provide the membership with a slate of candidates The committee will provide guidance for any member interested in seeking a desired position that is in accordance to the Bylaws.
+Nominating Committee: It will be the duty of the Nominating Committee to provide the membership with a slate of candidates 30 days prior to the Annual Meeting.
+The committee will provide guidance in the spring for any member interested in seeking a desired position that is in accordance to the Bylaws.

 SECTION 3.
 The president shall with the consent of the executive committee establish ad hoc committees to address specific tasks.